 Changes to tax that may affect moderately wealthy families

 The Government recently held a ‘Tax Day’ to explain their current thinking about, among other things, the development of the taxation of estates.
 Professional advisers had feared that several serious changes would be announced but, in the event, that was not the main area of discussion.
-As I set out in my review of the 2021 Budget, I am not convinced that the risk of significant tax increases for moderately wealthy families has receded.
+As I set out in my article ‘Looking after the family finances in the aftermath of the pandemic’, I am not convinced that the risk of significant tax increases for moderately wealthy families has receded.
 If I am right, we are now in something of an Indian Summer before harsh tax winds blow though the country.

 In this summary of the recent paper from H M Revenue & Customs (HMRC) I will ignore issues that do not usually directly impact families but sadly, that does still leave many areas of concern.

 Over the last few years, many regional tax offices have been closed.
 The relationship between the tax inspector and the taxpayer is no longer face to face, as it used to be when things got serious.
 Gone are the days when a taxpayer could actually speak to an inspector to sort out a problem.

 We have become used to filing our annual tax returns by internet, often using proprietary software to help us.
 This process will intensify under the banner ‘Making Tax Digital’ (MTD), the main effect of which is to throw a greater burden onto the taxpayer and to save work and thus time for HMRC.
 At present only larger businesses are subject to the most rigorous reporting obligations but soon even private individuals may find that they must report their rental income from let properties, and pay any tax due, quarterly rather than yearly.